 Follow Organic Gardening Methods

 The square foot gardening method is a great way to utilize a small space for growing lots and lots of fresh produce.
-With a little bit of planning, you can use these square foot gardening tips to provide for the maximum yield out of your tiny garden plot!
-Check out my urban gardening ideas for small spaces if you are looking for more inspiration.
+With a little bit of planning, you can use these square-foot gardening tips to provide for the maximum yield out of your tiny garden plot!

 Like these square foot gardening tips?
 Pin for later!